meowment/CW20-ERC20-SmartContract/README.md

 echo $CODE_ID
 ```
 ### Initialize The Contract
-This example using node, type node and enter to access it
+This example using nodejs, type node and enter to access it
 ```
 const initHash = {
   name: "Meow Coin",